kennyalmendral/kennyalmendral.github.io/_posts/2018-08-07-php-array-functions.md

 ## count

-Takes an array as an argument and then counts all items in it, like so:
+Takes an array as an argument and then counts all items in it, for example:

 ```php
 $people = array('John', 'Jane');